 “My husband found a treasure in the orchard of his master.
 But, don’t tell anyone!”

-He rode his horse to the farmer’s cottage and found only his wife there.
+Finally, the news reached the master himself.
+He mounted his horse and came galloping up to the farmer’s cottage.
+He found only his wife there.

-“What is it that I am hearing everywhere about this treasure?”
+The master asked her: “What is it that I am hearing everywhere about this treasure?”

 “Fine.
 Where did he hide it?”